sjkelleyjr/Deadlock/chapters/chapter_12.md

 By the end of the meeting, nothing had been resolved.
 The auditors had recommended a new task force to review the compliance process, which would report back after the next audit.
 Vincent looked exhausted.

-As the engineers left the room, Alex said, "Did we just survive a security audit by proving that security is impossible?"
+Alex looked at her notes from the meeting.
+"Did we just survive a security audit by proving that security is impossible?"

 Mack shrugged.
 "They made the process so circular that nobody could figure out where to start."

 Jordan checked his phone.
 "We have a follow-up meeting scheduled for next week.
 The agenda is 'Review of the Review Process.'"

+The engineers exchanged glances.
+They had successfully navigated another corporate absurdity by turning it into an even more absurd process.
+The system was so complex that it had become impossible to fix—which meant it was also impossible to break.